A hyperboloidal method for numerical simulations of multidimensional nonlinear wave equations: nonlinear tails: Introduction

 The energy is invariant under the rescaling \eref{e:rescaling} iff

 in which case the NLW is called energy-critical.
 For $p<p_\mathrm{crit}$ the NLW is subcritical, for $p>p_\mathrm{crit}$ supercritical.

 Solutions to the NLW can show rich behaviour due to the interplay of the dispersive wave operator and the nonlinear term.
 While small initial data will generally scatter, i.e. approach a solution to the \emph{linear} wave equation, in the focusing case large initial data will cause blow-up of the solution.
-Futhermore, in the critical case stable finite-energy solitons exist that may prevent solutions from scattering.
+The threshold behaviour between scattering and blow-up is particularly interesting and may involve a universal attractor \cite{Bizon2004,Bizon2009}.
+Futhermore, in the critical case stable finite-energy solitons exist that may prevent solutions from scattering \cite{Aubin1976,Talenti1976,Kenig2008}.

 In this paper we will mainly explore the late-time behaviour of solutions that scatter.
 In \cite{Szpak2009} it was proved using perturbative methods that in $n=3$ spatial dimensions, spherically symmetric solutions to \eref{e:nlw1} decay as $t^{-p+1}$ for $p\geqslant 3$.
 This is often referred to as a power-law \emph{tail}.
 Here we will study such tails numerically beyond the spherically symmetric case.